lanl/benchmarks/doc/sphinx/05_mlmd/mlmd.rst

 Results
 =======

+Results from MLMD are provided on the following systems:

+* Crossroads (see :ref:`GlobalSystemATS3`)
+* Chicoma:  Each node contains 1 AMD EPYC 7713 processor (64 cores), 256 GB CPU memory, and 4 Nvidia A100 GPUs with 40 GB GPU Memory.

 ..
 Two quantities are extracted from the MD simulations to evaluate performance, though they are directly correlated.
 The throughput (grad/s) should be viewed as the figure of merit, though ns/day is more useful for users who wish to know the physical processes they can simulate.
 Thus both are reported here.

 Training HIPNN Model